echiner/edem-mda-data-ingestion/README.md

 ## Initial Setup

-We will be using the same Docker Compose used in the Hadoop Introduction courses (ING001 and ING002).
+We will be using the Docker Compose in this root folder, so start the Docker Compose components:
-Go to the resources folder of this section: `Sessions\ING-Ingestion\Resources`

-Start the Docker Compose architecture:

 ```shell
 docker-compose up -d